ea2973929/node-coap/README.md

 * `piggybackReplyMs`: set the number of milliseconds to wait for a piggyback response.
 Default 50.
 * `sendAcksForNonConfirmablePackets`: Optional.
 Use this to suppress sending ACK messages for non-confirmable packages
+* `forceCopyBlockBuffs`: Optional.
+Use this to specify whether the library should slice(false) or copy(true) the block from the given payload, when a client token is not specified.
+If transfering large files, and clients do not specify tokens, and the payload being sent back to the client is re-allocated for each request: set this to true to reduce memory usage.
+Default false.
 * `cache`: Optional.
 Use this to specify a custom caching solution for block2 payloads, instead of the default JSON map with timeout.
   The value must contain 4 functions, as specified [below](#block2cache).